 According to the GDPR, personal data is any information of any nature and regardless of its format, including sound and image, regarding an identified or identifiable natural person.
 An identifiable natural person is one who can be identified directly or indirectly in particular by reference to an identifier such as a name, identification number or to one or more factors specific to the physical, physiological, mental, economic or social identity.
 Examples of personal data are: name, address, income, dates, card numbers, telephone number, IP, videos, picture, race, and biometric data, among others.

 The photograph or video is considered specially protected personal data, given that its processing (from collection to dissemination) is allowed when applied to some of the situations foreseen in paragraphs a) to j) of no. 2 of article 9 of the GDPR, or if the situation is within the scope of the national legislation.

-It is any operation or set of operations which is performed on personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+It is any operation or set of operations that are performed on personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 It is the natural or legal person, public authority, agency or other body which alone or jointly with others, determines the purposes and the means of the processing of personal data.

 - The personal data is processed lawfully, fairly, and in a transparent manner in relation to the data subject.

 - The personal data is collected for specific, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.